porcelijn/bbc-b/README.md

 # bbc-b
-Pet project to learn about 6502 cpu, Rust and BBC micro computer
+Pet project to learn about 6502 cpu, Rust and BBC micro computer.